dmulyalin/ttp/docs/source/Groups/Attributes.rst

 ------------------------------------------------------------------------------
 ``name="path_string"``

-* path_string (optional) - dot separated string that indicates group results placement in results structure.
+* path_string (optional) - dot-separated string that indicates the group results placement in the results structure.

 More on name attribute: Group Name Attribute